zxteloiv/zxteloiv.github.io/_posts/2018-08-10-note-on-common-linguistic-grammars.md

 - Generalzed CFG
 - Linear Context-Free Rewriting Grammar, which as its name suggested is a subclass of GCFG
-- Head Grammar is less powerful LGCFG
+- Head Grammar is less powerful LCFRG
 - Indexed Grammar is another kind of CFG
 - Linear Indexed Grammar is a specialized Indexed Grammar